14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 75 km

-We recommend you spend an hour or two strolling the Millionaires Walk, a favourite walk among the locals, this path allows you to take a glimpse into the backyards and gardens of the mansions that line the waterfront.
+We recommend you spend an hour or two strolling the Millionaires Walk, a favourite among the locals, this path allows you to take a glimpse into the backyards and gardens of the mansions that line the waterfront.

 To complete your Mornington Peninsula experience, visit the renowned Montalto Vineyard & Olive Grove.
 Not only can you sample their outstanding wines, but you can also explore the picturesque grounds, indulge in a gourmet picnic, or wander through the sculpture park.